-While in pupillage Remi worked on immigration cases under the supervision of Alan Payne including defending judicial review applications concerning naturalisation, the operation of the Tier 2 visa scheme, the application of Dublin III and challenges brought on Article 8 grounds.
-Remi also assisted Jonathan Dixey in the Tunisia Inquests and numerous Article 2 inquests relating to deaths in custody.
+Remi has recently been instructed by Ofgem in relation to the Renewable Heat Incentive Inquiry.
+While in pupillage Remi assisted Jonathan Dixey during the Tunisia Inquests and numerous Article 2 inquests pertaining to to deaths in custody.
+Remi also worked on immigration cases under the supervision of Alan Payne including defending judicial review applications concerning naturalisation, the operation of the Tier 2 visa scheme, the application of Dublin III and challenges brought on Article 8 grounds.

-Remi frequently acts for Transport for London in the Magistrate’s’ Court resisting appeals against licensing decisions relating to taxi and private hire licenses.
-He has also successfully appeared for the police in a premises license review under section 51 of the Licensing Act 2003.
+Remi frequently acts for Transport for London resisting appeals against licensing decisions relating to taxi and private hire licenses.
+He has also been instructed by police forces in firearms licensing appeals to the Crown Court and appeared for the police in a premises license review under section 51 of the Licensing Act 2003.

 Public International Law

 Before joining Chambers Remi worked for seven years as a researcher to Professor Philippe Sands QC.
-He has experience advising States on matters involving inter alia the use of force, genocide, NATO membership, self-determination, boundary delimitation and maritime entitlements before a range of international courts and tribunals, including the International Court of Justice.
+Remi has experience advising numerous States and has been involved in inter-State litigation before a range of international courts and tribunals, including the International Court of Justice and the International Tribunal for the Law of the Sea, in matters involving inter alia the use of force, genocide, membership of international organisations, self-determination, boundary delimitation and maritime entitlements.
 Notable cases include:

 - The South China Sea Arbitration (Philippines v China), UNCLOS Annex VII Arbitration, 2014-2016, counsel for the Philippines